-The Provider should complete form SC1 Request for Special Consideration, and submit to Open Awards via the Secure Portal together with any supporting evidence or documentation within seven working days of the end of the assessment period.
+The Provider should apply for Special Consideration via the Portal_together with any supporting evidence or documentation within seven working days of the end of the assessment period.

 Open Awards will consider each case on its individual merits and inform the Provider of its decision within five working days.